What is a Community Health Worker?

 Service Orientation: Actively looking for ways to help people.

-In 2016, there was an estimated number of 57,500 jobs in the United States for Community Health Worker.
+There were about 57,500 jobs for Community Health Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 17.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Community Health Worker by 2026.
-There will be an estimated 8,500 positions for Community Health Worker per year.
+Due to new job openings and attrition, there will be an average of 8,500 job openings in this field each year.

 The states with the most job growth for Community Health Worker are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.

 Do Community Health Workers Make A Lot Of Money?

 The salary for Community Health Workers ranges between about $26,070 and $65,890 a year.

 Community Health Workers who work in District of Columbia, Utah, or Maryland, make the highest salaries.

 Below is a list of the median annual salaries for Community Health Workers in different U.S. states.

 |District of Columbia||$61,770|

 Tools & Technologies Used by Community Health Workers